strues/boldr/README.md

 That said, I'm confident the majority of large breaking changes is behind us.

 **Step 1**
 First you must somehow get the files to your machine.

+**Using git:**

 ```shell
   git clone git@github.com:strues/boldr.git <DIR_NAME>